 Solutions from actual science are far more costly to produce, much harder to finance, and generate far less revenue.
 And, they do not lend themselves to the very profitable math games you see played with statistics-based treatments.

 Analogy: imagine two warehouses, both huge, both hold thousands of different items in a mostly disorganized manner, each with a similar team of people there to help you find what you want.
 The only difference is that warehouse (A) has lights while the other (warehouse B) is pitch black (just imagine that there is some reason warehouse B has to be pitch black at all times).
 Now, lets say you need something from warehouse A, so you explain what it is you're looking for to the warehouse A team and they attempt to find it.
 Sometimes they fail because they didn't fully understand your inquiry, or they didn't fully understand what they were looking at in the warehouse.
-However, the success likelihood is quite high.
+However, the success likelihood is quite high because warehouse A has lights.
 Then let's say you need something from warehouse B, so you explain to them what you're looking for and they go after it.
 And other people make similar inquiries at warehouse B. So over time they gain considerable experience at looking for items in the pitch black darkness.
 They can't see what they are looking for, but they get all these ideas in their heads about where to go for a given type of item based on past experiences and hunches, they form rules that give them statistical advantages, some of these improve with time, some don't.
-However, generally speaking, though you are better off getting their help than not getting their help, it is a process usually doomed to failure, and often returning a result that was only similar to what you asked for.
+However, it is a process usually doomed to failure, and often returning a result that was only similar to what you asked for, rarely perfect.
+Nonetheless, team B produces a statistical advantage over no team at all.

 Warehouse A had actual evidence that had to correlate with each theory (visual, assuming you knew what the item looked like).
 Each idea had to correlate with what they could see, making it possible to throw out a lot of nonsense ideas about where to find something.

-However, this 'smidge better' result from a wild idea that fit some pattern in the data, gains mainstream acceptance.
-It passes clinical trials (because all a clinical trial does is prove the 'smidge better' result, it does not prove the 'wild theory' correct).
+However, these 'smidge better' results gain mainstream acceptance.
+They pass clinical trials (because all a clinical trial does is prove the 'smidge better' result, it does not prove the 'wild theory' correct).
 It is considered science, and it is very good for business.
 The part people need to see on this is that the down-side to mainstream accepting the wrong theory is something that yields more profits than a correct theory could ever hope to produce.
 People pay for more treatments, they have more side-effects, and they keep going until their savings are fully tapped or they die.
 Profits gallore.

 The theory-based-on-statistics approach makes more business sense, and it produces more control over people (as they rely more and more on these marginal in-the-dark options), and depend more and more on the corrupt system that gives them more side-effects to treat.
 This model for medical science inevitably evolves into a one-way street death trap.